 The expectations I put on myself are the ones that prevent me from enjoying watching my kids play and compete.

-I am terrible to not realize what a splendid chance they have to play a sport that is so respected, to meet quality people and stay healthy while other kids watch TV or get involved in the many un-productive activities that our young population are now exposed to.
+I am terrible to not realize what a splendid chance they have to play a sport that is so respected, to meet quality people and stay healthy while other kids watch TV or get involved in the many un-productive activities that our young population is now exposed to.

 So I say to myself: “Cosmin, be happy and enjoy these moments, these days and years that are unique!”